 Expecting and Parenting Campus Community

-Fayetteville State University is committed to creating and maintaining a community free of discrimination.
+Fayetteville State University strives to create an environment which is attuned to both professional and personal needs, such as the need of a parent who is lactating to feed and/or to express milk for their baby while at work.
+These guidelines were created to fully comply with the provisions of federal and state laws intended for breastfeeding individuals.
 The Title IX Office has established procedures for ensuring the equal treatment of pregnant individuals and individuals with pregnancy-related conditions.

 Title IX of the Education Amendments of 1972 (“Title IX”), 20 U.S.C. §1681 et seq., is a Federal civil rights law that prohibits discrimination on the basis of sex—including pregnancy and parental status—in educational programs and activities.